 It is important that you are gentle when cleansing your natural hair too.
 You want to work your shampoo into a lather and massage it into your scalp first, before smoothing it through your strands too.

-The Flora & Curl Organic Rose & Honey Cream Shampoo is great for refreshing your scalp without leaving your strands feeling dry.
+The Moisture Silk Sulphate-Free Shampoo is great for refreshing your scalp without leaving your strands feeling dry.
 If you don’t have a regular routine for cleansing your natural hair, then this natural hair breakage remedy is for you.

 2. Conditioning your natural hair effectively